CyVerse-learning-materials/foss-2019/CyVerse/de.rst

 |DE_apps_operation|

  - Find an app by `searching <https://wiki.cyverse.org/wiki/display/DEmanual/Searching+for+an+App,+Workflow,+or+Tool>`_
- - `Launch and analysis <https://wiki.cyverse.org/wiki/display/DEmanual/Using+Apps>`_ using the word count app
+ - `Launch an analysis <https://wiki.cyverse.org/wiki/display/DEmanual/Using+Apps>`_ using the word count app

 |DE_word_count|

 Analyses Window
 ~~~~~~~~~~~~~~

- - Open the `Analyses window <https://wiki.cyverse.org/wiki/display/DEmanual/Using+the+Analyses+Window>`_and view analysis status:
+ - Open the `Analyses window <https://wiki.cyverse.org/wiki/display/DEmanual/Using+the+Analyses+Window>`_ and view analysis status:

 |DE_analyses|